sreitmaier/KanBalancePrototype/README.md

 Change to a command line terminal and go to the directory of the file.

-Inside this, change to directory called server
+Inside this, change to directory called server.

-In the directory called server start node bt entering the command
+In the directory called server, start node by entering the command

 node server.js